Advanced Touch Screen Control

 Status Indicator Options

 Adding the optional light bar accessory (TSW-1060-LB series) to a TSW‑1060 produces a light around the perimeter of the touch screen.
 For room scheduling applications, the light bar provides a 180° visual indication of a room’s availability status, illuminating green if the room is available and red when reserved.
-Custom functionality is available by integrating with a control system, allowing the light bar to illuminate in almost any color.8
+Custom functionality is available by integrating with a control system, allowing for illumination in almost any color.8

 As an alternative to the light bar, Crestron offers a selection of hallway signs and indicators that mount on the wall or ceiling above each touch screen.
 The SSW, SSW‑EL, SSC, and SSC‑EL series hallway signs feature a two sided acrylic sign face that can be custom engraved with the room name or number.
 The SIW‑100 offers a lower profile wall mount status indicator.8